 Today, many companies see collaborations with accelerator programs as a worthy effort.
 You can find many accelerator programs that can be incredible for your business.
 Accelerators that consist of experienced and expert individuals can quickly kill your business assumptions and mitigate your risks.

-They also help build skills into your workforce by allowing you to network with like-minded individuals.
+They also help build skills in your workforce by allowing you to network with like-minded individuals.
 Overall, accelerators can help ventures scale from zero to a hundred very quickly.
 Many companies have been able to benefit from legitimate business starter programs.

 For the first decade of startup accelerator programs, the founders did not think of themselves as accelerators.
-The accelerator model shares historical significance, but the word “accelerator” is a recent association to this model.
+The accelerator model shares historical significance, but the word “accelerator” is a recent association with this model.

 The model of the accelerator program is based on the idea of taking a venture founder, investing money into them for a chunk of their company.
 This allows investors to accelerate their companies for a short amount of time, and they also teach the founders how to grow their business and become more valuable.